 Before you can execute the max-neighbor-count commands, you must initiate the ripng context.
-(See "Context Initiation" on page 198.)
+(See "Initiating the ripng context can take up to four steps." on page 228.)

 set max-neighbor-count number

 set max-neighbor-count number

 number The maximum number of RIPng neighbors allowed.
 This value can be from one to the maximum value possible for your security device.
 The default is 16 RIPng neighbors.